nightingaleproject/vrdr-dotnet/README.md

 To create a new release of VRDR on NuGet:

-1. Bump the version of the VRDR and VRDR.Messaging listed in the [Directory.Build.props](Directory.Build.props) file.
+1. Bump the version of the libraries listed in the [Directory.Build.props](Directory.Build.props) file.
 Whenever a commit is merged into the master branch that changes the Directory.Build.props file, [Github Actions](.github/workflows/publish.yml) will automatically build and publish a new version of the package based on the value specified.
 1. Update the version numbers listed in this README
 1. Update the CHANGELOG.md file with information on what is changing in the release
 1. Merge the above changes to master, causing the GitHub publishing workflow to fire